-Contact of the guide bar tip with any object must be avoided.
+Never let the guide bar tip come in contact with any object.

 WARNING!
 Kickback may occur when the nose or tip of the guide bar touches an object, and cause a lightning fast reverse reaction, kicking the guide bar up and towards the operator.
 May cause serious personal injury.